 The medical group's personnel continuously strive to exceed your healthcare expectations and provide you with the means to achieve a higher quality of life for you and your family.
 We recognize healthcare is fertile ground for "continuous improvement" and we welcome your suggestions.
-If there is some aspect of our service that does not seem adequate, please let us know!
-I guarantee we will address it and get back to you.
+If there is some aspect of our service which does not seem adequate, please let us know!
+I guarantee we will address it and will get an update back to you.